nextcloud/spreed/docs/commands.md

 ---|---|---
 `cmd` | [a-z0-9] | The keyword the user has to type to run this command (min.
 1, max.
 64 characters) `name` | * | The author name of the response that is posted by the command (min.
 1, max.
 64 characters) `script` | * | Actual command that is being ran.
-The script must be executable by the user of your webserver.
+The script must be executable by the user of your webserver and has to use absolute paths only!
 See the parameter table below for options.
 The script is invoked with `--help` as argument on set up, to check if it can be executed correctly.
 `response` | 0-2 | Who should see the response: 0 - No one, 1 - User who executed the command, 2 - Everyone
 `enabled` | 0-3 |  Who can use the command: 0 - No one, 1 - Moderators of the room, 2 - Logged in users, 3 - Everyone